 Since I can remember, I’ve always been creative, so I thought to myself, maybe I could reconnect and bring out the paints again.
 One morning I did just that, I set up my paper, picked a few watercolours, a brush, and sat down with my cuppa coffee.
 I was way too excited and put my coffee down too quick and spilt it on my fresh sheet of paper.
 I was off to a terrible start!
 Just as I was going to grab another piece of paper, I started to see something take shape in the coffee, an owl.
 I started to see something take shape and I thought this could be interesting.
 I picked up my brush and started to move the coffee around the paper to shape an owl.
 When it dried, I outlined the owl with a marker.
-So that was the beginning of Owlet Outlet.
+So that was the beginning of my Owlet outlet.

 It’s been a little while since my tea and coffee art, I’ve now explored endless mediums, mainly acrylics and spray paint, because I love painting big!